 If you want to know the details about functions, you can use the R-online help.
 For example, help(plot) explains the plot-function.
+Type q to exit the help window.
 You can execute the example at the end of the help page by example(plot).